 We’ve had this particular knife all over the damn place.
 Here it’s in the Patagonia Mountains, close enough to a narco-crossing you could huck a rock at it.

-The 0095Bw is an open pillar design, which had come in handy a couple of times when we needed to wash fish guts or other viscera out of it, and there’s an overtravel stop, so you can’t hyperextend the lock bar…or at least not easily.
+The 0095Bw is an open pillar design, which has come in handy a couple of times when we needed to wash fish guts or other viscera out of it.
+However, there’s an overtravel stop, so you can’t hyperextend the lock bar—or at least not easily.
 Theoretically, you could hyperextend it, but you’d have to subject it to some retard-strong mishandling to do so.

 There’s a scooped thumb ramp on the spine of the blade, which we appreciate, but given our druthers, many of us would prefer a more overt thumb ramp.
 That’s a matter of personal preference, of course, and isn’t a deal breaker in any event—though if you subscribe to the code duello, we’d recommend looking at some of ZT’s other options.